plgd-dev/doc/content/en/docs/device-provisioning-service/client-library.md

 Currently, the handling of certificates is hard-coded into the binary.
 On start-up, the process expects the certificates to be in a folder named `pki_certs` located next to the binary file.
 The folder must contain 3 files:

-- `dpsca.pem` - certificate authority of the DPS
+- `dpsca.pem` - manufacturer certificate authority of the DPS
-- `mfgcrt.pem` - manufacture certificate of the device
+- `mfgcrt.pem` - manufacturer certificate of the device
 - `mfgkey.pem` - manufacturer certificate private key

 The `dps_cloud_server` supports `--no-verify-ca` option.
 If you run the binary with this option, then the DPS endpoint will be used without authentication and you don't need the `dpsca.pem` file.